-The Nature Center is an excellent location to learn about the early history of the area as well as learning about what animal and plant species that are prominent in Southern California.
+The Nature Center is an excellent location to learn about the early history of the area and learn about what animal and plant species are prominent in Southern California.

 In Southern California, over 90% of the coastal estuaries are gone due to development.
 Because of this, restoration and preservation of the remaining estuaries are essential.

 It gives me such pride to see another fellow San Diegans taking the initiative and effort to keep the Southern California coast as pristine as possible.

 It has been a pleasure visiting all of the Coastal Lagoons and Nature Centers in San Diego because I have learned so much.